 Temperature is another important factor.
 Sea Monkeys prefer a moderate temperature range, ideally between 70 and 80 degrees Fahrenheit.
 They can tolerate a wider range, but for optimal health and growth, it’s best to keep the temperature within this range.

 Lighting is also essential for Sea Monkeys.
-They don’t require any special aquarium lighting, but they do need some lightOpens in a new tab. to help them navigate their environment and to promote the growth of algae, which they feed on.
+They don’t require any special aquarium lighting, but they do need some light to help them navigate their environment and to promote the growth of algae, which they feed on.
 Natural indirect sunlight or a standard room light is usually sufficient.

 Feeding Sea Monkeys is relatively straightforward.
 They are omnivores and can eat a variety of foods.
 Most Sea Monkey kits come with a packet of powdered food that you can sprinkle into the water.
 This food is typically a mix of yeast, spirulina, and other nutrients.
 It’s important not to overfeed them, though.
 A small pinch of food every few days is usually enough.

 Finally, while Sea Monkeys are hardy creatures, they do appreciate a clean environment.
-Regular water changesOpens in a new tab., using the same saline water, can help keep their habitat clean and free from harmful waste buildup.
+Regular water changes, using the same saline water, can help keep their habitat clean and free from harmful waste buildup.
 However, be careful not to change all the water at once, as this can shock the Sea Monkeys.
 Instead, change a small portion of the water at a time.

 By providing the right environment and care, you can ensure your Sea Monkeys live a healthy and happy life.